-If you really want to land new clients with Facebook, you need to friend people and use your personal profile.
-This is a touchy topic for many as they reserve their personal page for family, friends and people they know.
+If you want to land new clients with Facebook, you need to friend people and use your personal profile.
+This is a touchy topic for many as they reserve their personal page for family, friends, and people they know.

 Here you post pics of your kids, where are eating, your travels and thoughts.
 You don’t want to mix business with pleasure.
 But you’re missing out on the best tool for finding new business ever to exist.
 You don’t need ads and business pages.
-You need friends that will either enrich your life through friendship or may become clients or may refer you clients.
+You need friends that will either enrich your life through friendship or may become clients or may refer clients to you.

 Adding friends on Facebook is a precarious concept.
 Some feel it’s an invasion of privacy.
 But many people that become your “friend” on Facebook often become your friend IRL too.
 Then the chances of them becoming your client or collaborating on business together will increase exponentially.
 That said, I do not recommend friending random people.

 You can also be successful if you start a Facebook group where you and the members have a common interest.
 We started the Accountants, Bookkeepers and Business Owners Group (better known as ABBO) and it now has over 7000 members.
 Why?
 Because so many professionals in the same industry face the same problems.
 We come together because of common interests, we help each other and build a community.

 I wasn’t a believer until met Eric Greenspan.
 He has enlightened me on the vast opportunities that exist on Facebook for building a successful business.
 I now have many close friendships with clients that I have never met IRL.
 In addition, ALL of our clients are generated from Facebook, most of which we have never met.
 I now look forward to attending conferences and other events to get to meet ABBO members and clients IRL.

 Ready to grow your Business on Facebook?
 Here’s what you should do…

 - As you meet people in Facebook Groups and get to know them, add them as a friend on Facebook.
 The chance of them accepting you will increase.